pollen-robotics/reachy-2019-docs/content/docs/simulation/create-your-own-scene.md

 Reachy is composed of static parts, such as the torso, the left and the right shoulder cap, and of mobile parts such as the head (only the antennas can move for the moment) and the arms.

-You can directly make those parts move by setting the variables _targetPosition_ in the motors property of the _ReachyController_ component attached to the Reachy Prefab. **TODO: add gif** Each part of an arm is linked to a parent so moving one part will make the children move with it.
+You can directly make those parts move by setting the variables _targetPosition_ in the motors property of the _ReachyController_ component attached to the Reachy Prefab.
+Each part of an arm is linked to a parent so moving one part will make the children move with it.

+{{< img alt="moving reachy in the inspector view" src="simu/inspector_geafy.gif" width="600px" >}}

 {{< hint info >}}
 As, we use the Unity Physics engine, make sure you are in _Play Mode_ before trying to move the robot.